Alpha-Cluster Model, Charge Symmetry of Nuclear Force and Single Particle Bound State Potential in Symmetrical Nuclei: LPPR OBTAIND IN ALPHA-CLUSTER MODEL

-The values LPPR in cmc of nuclei $A,A_1$ estimated by different ways are given with upper indexes corresponding to the Eqs, see Table I. One can see from the table that the values $R^{(9)}_{p,p1}$ obtained without model parameters but with the assumption (6), which is the straight consequence of the EPN condition, are in agreement with $R^{aver}_{p,p1}$ with the average deviation in 0.065 fm.
-For some of the light and the heaviest nuclei the difference $|R^{(9)}_{p,p1}-R^{aver}_{p,p1}|$ is more than 0.1 fm.
+The values $R_{p,p1}$ in cms of nuclei $A,A_1$ estimated by different ways are given with upper indexes corresponding to the Eqs, see Table I. All the methods provide radii in a consistent way.
+Odd $np$-pairs make a leap and the next even $np$-pairs fix the distance.
+The smallest values of the radii are provided by (10) and the largest ones are given by (14).
+In calculation of $R^{aver}_{p,p1}$ the values of (10) and (14) approximately compensate each other.
+So $R^{aver}_{p,p1}$ is in a close agreement with $R_p^{13}$.
+The difference $|R^{(9)}_{p,p1}-R^{aver}_{p,p1}|$ is little for light nuclei (about 0.02 fm) and increases with $Z,Z_1$ up to 0.1 fm. $R^{(9)}_{p,p1}$ obtained without model parameters is in agreement with $R^{aver}_{p,p1}$ with the rms deviation 0.06 fm.

-Let us check if the values $R^{(9)}_{p,p1}$ and $R^{aver}_{p,p1}$ are consistent with the experimental radii.
+Both $R^{(9)}_{p,p1}$ and $R^{aver}_{p,p1}$ are consistent with the experimental radii.
 Not for all symmetrical nuclei there are experimental data.
-In those cases the experimental radius of the nearest isotope is used \cite{32}.
-In the case of no data, this is the case of $Z_1$=43, Eq.
-(8) is used.
+In those cases the experimental radius of the nearest isotope is used \cite{33}.
+In the case of no data, $Z_1$=43, Eq.
+(7) is used.
 The squared nuclear radius ($(R^{A,Z})^2$, $(R^{A_1,Z_1})^2$) is calculated as the sum of the squared radius of the residual nucleus ($(R^{A-1,Z-1})^2$, $(R^{A_1-1,Z_1-1})^2$) and the square radius of the last proton position in the cms of the residual nucleus ($(R^{A-1}_{p})^2$, $(R^{A_1-1}_{p1})^2$) weighed